From demonstration to validation. HiveLab Project

-The HiveLab project consists of the manufacture, installation, and commissioning of a HiveWind demonstrator with a 11MW commercial turbine and a lifetime of 25 years, with the aim of testing, demonstrating and validating this technology in a real marine environment during the first 2 years.
+The HiveLab project consists of the manufacture, installation, and commissioning of a HiveWind demonstrator with a 11MW commercial turbine and a lifetime of 25 years.
+With a planned COD in 2028, the project will focus on testing, demonstrating, and validating the technology in real offshore conditions during its first two years.

 This project has received an investment grant from the ‘Renmarinas Demos’ programme under the Recovery, Transformation, and Resilience Plan, funded by the European Union’s NextGenerationEU initiative and promoted by the Ministry for Ecological Transition and the Demographic Challenge.